Lifeline medical alert

 - We provide local installers.

-- There are no long-term contracts; you may discontinue the service at any time.
+- There are no long-term contracts; you may discontinue the service at any time after the first 3 months.

 Simply press your Lifeline personal help button.
 We also offer Lifeline with AutoAlert, which provides an added layer of protection by automatically placing a call for help if it detects a fall and you are unable to press your button.